pablo-banker/social-engine/README.md

 - Persist follow/unfollow actions and social graph queries
 - Cursor-based pagination and infinite scroll
-- Rate limiting and refresh-token rotation on the API
+- Refresh-token rotation and token revocation
 - Real-time updates (WebSocket / SSE) for likes and comments
 - Image uploads for avatars and posts
 - Containerized deployment with a managed PostgreSQL instance